craig-baker-aus/JackApp/README.md

 The solution is probably over engineered and I spent significantly more than 2-3 hours.
 While testing the setup of all the tools, I was using this exercise as my starting point.
 Initial development was a low priority an therefore slow but it lead to grand ideas which it then made sense to finish off.
 In all I spent approximately 30 hours between Monday 17 November and Thursday 20 November to perform all the above tasks, including documentation.

+Update: 24 November.

+I had problems with Dates as happens with many languages.
+It was irritating, so I investigated a better approach.
+The TypeImprovement branch introduces a new PHP type Date and a corresponding JavaScript type PHPDate.
+I also added some enumerated types.
+The functionality is equivalent to Version 1.